 HGTC Testing Centers are members of the National College Testing Association Consortium of College Testing Centers.
 Time and space permitting, HGTC's Testing Centers offer Internet and paper/pencil proctored testing services for students attending other colleges and students sitting for various certification exams.
 A $30 external exam fee is required for each exam.

-- Students must make their appointments 24 hours in advance.
+Students must make their appointments 24 hours in advance.
 Same day appointments are NOT accepted.
-Please contact desired campus to make appropriate appointment.
+To schedule your appointment please select desired campus to the right under “REGISTER FOR A TEST” heading.
+Students requesting accommodations must contact desired campus to request approved accommodations.

 - Student must present a photo ID prior to testing.